emacsattic/hs/README.md

 * Creation of base Cabal projects
 * Preliminary loading of files in GHCi with a separate GHCi session, this avoids losing type information on a failed compile
+* Show-based value inspection
+* Module awareness
+* Indentation that doesn't suck
+* Cabal integration
+  * Configuration
+  * Interactive creation/management of Cabal file

 # TODO — EASY / TRIVIALLY SPECIFIED

 * Extraction of types from docs, perhaps pilfer from haskell-mode.
 * Hugs support.
 Might "just work" with some tweaks to output scanning.
 * Maybe pilfer some module scanning stuff from inf-haskell.
-* Indentation that doesn't suck, including indenting/deindenting whole blocks automatically
-* GHCi interaction
-  * Syntax-highlighted prompt
-  * Show-based value inspection
-  * Module awareness
 * Cabal integration
-  * Configuration
   * Automatic dependency inserting
-  * Interactive creation/management of Cabal file
 * Source code editing
   * Haskell-aware code-folding
   * Documentation of symbol at point
 * Module import-export awareness
   * Completion based on:
     * imported modules
     * installed modules with automatic importation and Cabal-file dependency adding
   * Automatic importation and de-importation of modules for used symbols
   * Hoogle search support
-  * Hayoo search support
 * Automake/correctness checking
   * Compilation on an interval
   * On-the-fly hint suggestions